karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 ---

 The Booking API has the following configuration:
   - Consumes the Payment API using a Client Credentials flow
     - Obtains an access_token from AAD and uses it to attain access to the Payment API
-  - The booking API app has permission to ask for the payment.write and payment.read scope.
+  - The booking API has the Payment API Reader Role assigned

 ```yaml